Fertility preservation: Chemotherapy and radiotherapy

-Chemotherapy and radiation treatments for cancer and autoimmunity conditions like Lupus and Multiple Sclerosis have the ability to affect reproductive health.
+Chemotherapy and radiation treatments for cancer and autoimmune conditions like Lupus and Multiple Sclerosis have the ability to affect reproductive health.
 The regimens that threaten ovarian and testicular function are mainly radiation therapy to the pelvic area and some types of chemotherapy.
 Chemotherapies with high risk include procarbazine and alkylating drugs such as cyclophosphamide, ifosfamide, busulfan, melphalan, chlorambucil and chlormethine.
 Drugs with medium risk include doxorubicin and platinum analogs such as cisplatin and carboplatin.
 On the other hand, therapies with low risk of gonadotoxicity include plant derivatives such as vincristine and vinblastine, antibiotics such as bleomycin and dactinomycin and antimetabolites such as methotrexate, mercaptopurine and 5-fluoruracil.

 These regimens attack rapidly dividing cells in the body, including healthy cells like sperm and those belonging to the ovarian follicle (egg).
 Depending on the dose and duration of administration, these therapies can have varying effects on reproductive health.
 Surgery involving reproductive tissue affects reproductive function and fertility.

 For some patients receiving chemotherapy or radiotherapy, the decrease or loss of reproductive function is temporary; many male and female patients, however, do not regain fertility after this treatment.
 The extent of the damage to ovaries resulting in diminished fertility can be associated with the chemotherapeutic regiment such as the combination of chemotherapy and radiotherapy (chemoradiation) where despite allowing a more effective treatment or reducing the risk of the cancer returning (adjuvant chemotherapy).
 It has extensive associations with fertility damage than receiving either treatment individually.
 Sometimes these patients experience symptoms resembling menopause (in females) or andropause (in men), which can indicate reproductive damage.
 In females this can be premature menopause of menopause in premenopausal women; this state can be permanent or reversible, dependent on many factors.

 A study indicated that fewer oocytes are recovered from cancer patients wanting to perform embryo preservation when compared with an age-matched control group, but the mean number of zygotes generated appears to be similar.
 The same study found that, of 65 patients referred to the program, 28% declined to undergo embryo, oocyte, or tissue cryopreservation.
 9% were found not to be eligible for medical reasons.
 Of the remaining 41 patients, 85% chose to cryopreserve embryos, 10% chose to cryopreserve oocytes, and 5% chose to undergo ovarian tissue freezing.
 No serious clinical sequelae resulted from participation.

 Prior to females undergoing these treatments, a testing for the level of anti-Müllerian hormone (AMH) is useful in predicting the long-term post-chemotherapy loss of ovarian function, in turn predicting the need for fertility preservation strategies in the future.